drchrispinnock/bakingsetup/README.md

 start.sh <config> - starts a node/bakers as appropriate
 kill.sh <config>  - stops the node/bakers gracefully

 See configs for example configurations.
+When setting up a baker, I would setup a node first (with bake=0 in the configuration), sync or import snapshots (etc), then delegate before restarting with bake=1.

+You can use cron: e.g.
+@reboot		/home/me/bakingsetup/start.sh /home/me/bakingsetup/configs/baker.conf
+or rc of course.

+Really this work is published because of...

 # Mondaynet and Dailynet setup